-When you visit Den Bosch, there are certain things you have to make sure not to have missed.
-In the overview below we acquaint you with the top 10 highlights of Den Bosch to make your stay unforgettable.
-Our hotel in city centre Den Bosch is the perfect vantagepoint to start your adventure!
+When visiting 's-Hertogenbosch, there are certain highlights you have to make sure not to have missed.
+In the overview below we showcase the top 10 highlights of Den Bosch to make your stay truely unforgettable.
+Our hotel in city centre Den Bosch is the perfect base to start your adventure!

 “Het Noordbrabants Museum” in the historical city centre of Den Bosch is a museum for art, history and culture.
 The museum brings the history and present of the region together in its vivid exhibits.
 The standard collection hosts works from renowned masters such as Vincent van Gogh, Jan Sluijters and the Bruegel family.
 Alongside the old masters, the museum displays a beautiful collection of the best contemporary artist from the region.
 Also worth your time are the dozen temporary exhibitions this museum hosts annually.
 This children friendly museum offers exciting tours and activities.